couchbase/cbft/DESIGN.md

 A.k.a, "put the pencils down".

-## MDS-RI - Multidimensional Scaling - ability to rebalance Full-Text
+## MDS-FT - Multidimensional Scaling For Full Text

-   indexes indpendent of other services.
+Ability to rebalance cbft resources indpendent of other services.

-## RRU-EE - Rebalance Resource Utilization More Efficient With
-   Enterprise Edition.

 ## CIUR - Consistent Indexes Under Rebalance.